lukecav/code-snippets-wp-speed-up/README.md

 # Code Snippets WP Speed Up
-Code Snippets for WordPress and WooCommercce speed up are snippet which can be easily imported into the code snippets plugin.
+Code Snippets for WordPress and WooCommercce speed up are snippets which can be easily imported into the code snippets plugin.

 For other useful code snippets for WordPress. https://github.com/senlin/Code-Snippets